wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 The Java drivers for Cassandra already support paging.
 There is a little bit more information in [this blog post](http://www.datastax.com/dev/blog/client-side-improvements-in-cassandra-2-0) about paging in Cassandra 2.0.
-Our challenge will be figuring out how to map the Cassandra paging mechanism into the Kiji paging interface.

-A Kiji user can specify paging options on a per-column basis.
+Implementing paging for C* Kiji was straightforward.
+The code is actually simpler than it was in HBase in a lot of ways because the Java driver does so much of the heavy lifting.
+The Kiji pagers operate on a single column at a time, we didn't run into any of the difficulties that we normally encounter (e.g., with regard to fetching data from lots of different columns at once, each column having different filters, max versions, etc.).